Pitching to Investors: What to Cover and How to Succeed

 Being declarative with a story is an approach that can help you stand out and not sound robotic or monotonous.
 Be careful with jokes, though, as sometimes they end up being inappropriate and lead to the reverse effect.

 Indicate Your Competitors

 Claiming that your product has no competition during an investor pitch will cause suspicion.
 Thus, make sure you've done your homework and have thoroughly studied which competing solutions are already present on the market.

-Mark how your offering is different and its competitive advantage.
+Mark how your offering is different and how its competitive advantage will lead to startup growth.
 Explain what makes it better at solving the problem than any of the closest competitors based on your in-depth analysis of the main players and the industry.

 Emphasize and Explain the Figures